 Data Centers and Location

 Trello production services are hosted on Amazon Web Services’ (“AWS”) EC2 platform.
 The physical servers are located in AWS’s EC2 data centers.
 As of this date, AWS (i) has certifications for compliance with ISO/IEC 27001:2013, 27017:2015 and 27018:2014, (ii) is certified as a PCI DSS 3.2 Level 1 Service Provider, and (iii) undergoes SOC 1, SOC 2 and SOC 3 audits (with semi-annual reports).
 Additional details about AWS’ compliance programs, including FedRAMP compliance, can be found at AWS’ website.1

-All user content is stored within US regions of AWS and Google Cloud Storage ("GCS").
+All user content is stored within US regions of AWS.
 Trello’s production environment is hosted on an AWS EC2 platform.
-User content can also be found in Trello backups, stored in AWS EC2, S3, Glacier, and GCS.
+User content can also be found in Trello backups, stored in AWS EC2, S3, and Glacier.

 We do not offer customers the option of hosting Trello on a private server, or to otherwise use Trello on a separate infrastructure.